 Ximenez-Fatio House (1798)

 Fish Island Archaeological Site and Archaeology labs

-Access to unique historic places and archaeological sites are provided in your trip, read here for more details!
+Here are some of the unique historic places and archaeological sites you will be able to see and experience in your trip, read here for more details!

 We have secured a block of hotel rooms for the tour.
-Travelers should make hotel reservations before March 26, which is the cut off date for the discounted room block.
 In addition to the discounted room rates, our guests also enjoy a parking waiver (a $15/day discount) as well as shuttle service and complimentary Wi-Fi.